wp-plugins/twitter-tools-bitly-links/readme.txt

 Did you make sure to fill in your bit.ly login and API key on the plugin's settings page?

 == ChangeLog ==

+**Version 1.1.2**

+* Starting with version 2.0, Twitter Tools comes with it's own plugin to allow this.
+As such, my plugin will now give way to if the other plugin is activated.

 **Version 1.1.1**